typedb/typedb/docs/pages/academy/4-data-loading/1-loading-files.md

 title: Loading data - Building knowledge
 keywords: setup, getting started
 last_updated: September 2017
-summary: In this lesson you will learn how to load schema and data GRAQL files into your GRAKN distribution.
+summary: In this lesson you will learn how to load schema and data GRAQL files into your Grakn distribution.
 tags: [getting-started, graql]
 sidebar: academy_sidebar
 permalink: ./academy/loading-files.html